 SUPPORTING OUR PUBLIC SCHOOL TEACHERS

 America’s public schools teachers have one of the greatest responsibilities in our nation.
-That’s why Pramila will fight for increased teacher pay and benefits, so we can attract and retain the very best.
+That’s why Pramila fights for increased teacher pay and benefits, so we can attract and retain the very best.
 And she’ll work to get rid of unnecessary testing that burden teachers so that they can get back to preparing our children with the skills they need to compete in the 21st-century economy.

 FIGHTING FOR HIGHER EDUCATION OPPORTUNITIES FOR ALL